Reslan-Tinawi/reslan-tinawi.github.io/_posts/2021-10-30-graduate-admission-exploratory-data-analysis.md

 {% include graduate-admission-figures/29_gre_cgpa_scatter_conditional_on_uni_rating_and_research.html %}

-As we can see, higher university ranking is linked with research experience, and they both affects student's scores and GPA.
+As we can see, higher university ranking is linked with having research experience, and they both affect student's scores and GPA.

 We can also see that there are some _outlier_ points, where student goes to a low-ranking university and has no research experience, but have _good_ scores.